MaxZanella/WSBIM2243---Mammography-processing/README.md

 docker run -p 8888:8888 maxzan/wsbim2243

+And by pasting the last url shown on your terminal

 All other information is contained in the notebook which acts as a report with embedded code and examples.